Thailand Travel Tips

 Until early 1990's there had been 3 distinct seasons: summer time from March through May, rainy season with plenty of sunshine from June to October and cool season from November through February.

-However some people now say Thailand (and the whole south-east Asia region) has a mixture of two features: hot and rainy nearly whole year with the exception of some cool months (yes, it is still from November to February) in the high lands.
+However some people now say Thailand (and the whole south-east Asia region plus more) has a mixture of two features: hot and rainy nearly whole year with the exception of few cool months (November to early February) in the high lands and wooded regions.

 The average annual temperature is 29ºC , ranging in Bangkok from 38ºC in April to 17ºC in the coldest nights of December-January.